Call Us Today for a Free Consultation: (734) 883-9584

 Defenses to Assault Charges

 1. Self-defense.
 A person has the right to self-defense where they honestly and reasonably believe self-defense was necessary.
+Read about the not guilty verdict we received in a case of self-defense.
 The prosecution must prove you did not act in self-defense.

 Contact ArborYpsi Law at 734.883.9584 or at firstname.lastname@example.org